Romeo Munoz Cachola

 Romeo Munoz Cachola, commonly known as Romy Cachola, is a Democratic politician from the state of Hawaii and former member of the Hawaii State House of Representatives, representing House District 30 (Kalihi Kai, Sand Island, Hickam, Pearl Harbor, Ford Island, and Halawa Valley Estate) since 2012.
-He formerly served in the Hawaii State House of Representatives from 1984 to 1992 and 1998 to 2000.
+He formerly served in the Hawaii State House of Representatives from 1984 to 2000.
 An immigrant from the Philippines, Cachola became one of the first Filipino Americans to be elected to the Honolulu City Council since statehood in 1959.

 Education

 Born in the historic Spanish colonial town of Vigan in the Philippines province of Ilocos Sur, Cachola studied at Quezon University near Manila where he obtained his Bachelor of Laws and Master of Laws degrees.
 After having settled in Honolulu and obtained United States citizenship, Cachola became an entrepreneur and realtor.